agentmorris/ipython-cell-executor/README.md

 1. Your cursor is inside a Python cell
 2. IPython is properly installed in your environment
 3. Your code doesn't contain syntax errors

-### Debugging Issues

-When at a PDB prompt:
-1. Only use `Ctrl+Shift+Enter` with selections
-2. The cell execution won't work in the debugger

-## Known Issues

-- Code execution while at a PDB prompt only works with selection execution (`Ctrl+Shift+Enter`)
-- Some IPython magic commands may not work when sent line-by-line during selection execution

-## Release Notes

-### 0.2.0

-- Changed cell execution to use the clipboard and `%paste -q` instead of temporary files
-- Now maintains a shared namespace between cells and the IPython terminal
-- Variables and imports persist between cells

-### 0.1.0

-- Initial release
-- Support for cell execution with atomic execution
-- Support for selection execution for debugging scenarios
-- Automatic focus return to editor